oceanprotocol/pdr-web/resources/terms.md

 **7.1**    Allowlist is a state in which a Predictoor Feed is tagged as "allowed".
 Being allow has implications into how the asset is displayed in the Predictoor Portal, and whether the asset is incentivized by Predictoor DF.

-**7.2**    This agreement can be terminated at any time by discontinuing Customer access to and use of the Predictoor Stack.
-You will not receive any refunds, you agree that we, in our sole discretion and for any or no reason, may terminate these Terms and suspend and/or terminate the access to the Predictoor Stack and that we will not be liable to you or to any third party for any such suspension or termination.
+**7.2**    This agreement can be terminated at any time by discontinuing Customer access to and use of the Predictoor Portal.
+You will not receive any refunds, you agree that we, in our sole discretion and for any or no reason, may terminate these Terms and suspend and/or terminate the access to the Predictoor Portal and that we will not be liable to you or to any third party for any such suspension or termination.

 **8 INTELLECTUAL PROPERTY RIGHTS AND LICENSE**